Disused railway stations on the Cornish Main Line: Grampound Road

-New houses have been built at Grampound Road since the station closed.
+New houses have been built at Grampound Road since the station closed, pictured in July 2006.

 A two-platform station (293 mi 16 chain) to serve Grampound was opened in a cutting by the Cornwall Railway on 4 May 1859, but it was known as "Grampound Road" due to the distance from that town.
 Wooden waiting shelters were provided on each platform, and a newspaper at the time of opening reported merely that "it comprises arrival and departure stations exactly similar to those at Par."

 There was a loop on the up line at the down end of the station with a trailing crossover.
 A goods shed was not provided until 1864 when one was erected in the up yard, but with up and down yards the goods traffic developed quickly: 3,580 cattle were dispatched in the twelve months to June 1869, more than any other station on the line.
 A signal box was erected half way along the up platform of brick with a timber upper floor and slate roof.

 Because of its remote location two cottages were built in 1860 for the station master and his staff.
 A small village known as Grampound Road (Fordh Ponsmeur) grew up around the railway station and continues to expand despite the station's closing (along with Doublebois, Chacewater, Scorrier, Gwinear Road and Marazion) on 5 October 1964, but the signal box remained open until June 1972.
 Harry Hingston was the last registered paid employee and station master.

 The site is easily recognised from passing trains.